-Community-Neutral Peer Production License/ Radical Peer Production License / Commonwealth Protocol Reciprocity License/ Commonwealth Reciprocity License
+Community-Neutral Peer Production License/ Radical Peer Production License / Radical Commons License/ Commonwealth Protocol Reciprocity License/ Commonwealth Reciprocity License

-THE WORK (AS DEFINED BELOW) IS PROVIDED UNDER THE TERMS OF THIS COPYFARLEFT PUBLIC LICENSE (“LICENSE”).
+THE WORK (AS DEFINED BELOW) IS PROVIDED UNDER THE TERMS OF THIS COPYLEFT PUBLIC LICENSE (“LICENSE”).
 THE WORK IS PROTECTED BY COPYRIGHT AND ALL OTHER APPLICABLE LAWS.
 ANY USE OF THE WORK OTHER THAN AS AUTHORIZED UNDER THIS LICENSE OR COPYRIGHT LAW IS PROHIBITED.
 BY EXERCISING ANY RIGHTS TO THE WORK PROVIDED IN THIS LICENSE, YOU AGREE TO BE BOUND BY THE TERMS OF THIS LICENSE.
 TO THE EXTENT THIS LICENSE MAY BE CONSIDERED TO BE A CONTRACT, THE LICENSOR GRANTS YOU THE RIGHTS CONTAINED HERE IN AS CONSIDERATION FOR ACCEPTING THE TERMS AND CONDITIONS OF THIS LICENSE AND FOR AGREEING TO BE BOUND BY THE TERMS AND CONDITIONS OF THIS LICENSE.

 1. DEFINITIONS